World In Paris

 Medieval Louvre

-What was Paris like in the Middle Ages?
-The 13th century was a period of great prosperity for Paris, which saw the birth of some of the greatest buildings we know today: the Notre-Dame cathedral, the Sainte Chapelle, the first covered market of Les Halles, and the Palais de la Cité.
+What was Medieval Paris like?
+In the 13th century, Paris was a flourishing city that saw the birth of some of the greatest buildings we know today: the Notre-Dame Cathedral, the Sainte Chapelle, the first covered market of Les Halles, and the Palais de la Cité.

 Paris in Medieval times was much smaller than today, with 150,000 to 200,000 inhabitants.
-The map of Medieval Paris was delimited by Philippe Auguste’s walls (#1 on the map).
-It consisted of Ile de la Cité – the political and religious center of Paris –, the University area on the Seine’s Left Bank, and a small area on the Right Bank where the people lived.
+The map of Medieval Paris was delimited by Philippe Auguste’s walls.
+It consisted of Ile de la Cité – the political and religious center of Paris, the University area on the Seine’s Left Bank, and a small area on the Right Bank where the people lived.

 Paris in the Middle Ages – Plan de Braun (circa 1572)

-Here are the must-see stops and Medieval buildings in Paris.
-You can visit all these sites alone or embark on a trip back in time with this top-rated Paris Medieval tour with an expert guide.
+Here are the must-see buildings and Medieval sites in Paris.
+You can visit the Medieval buildings in Paris alone or embark on a trip back in time with this top-rated Paris Medieval tour with an expert guide.

 1. Notre Dame de Paris